mozillascience/studyGroupLessons/README.md

 Study groups are springing up all over the world!
 Check out the [map of Study Groups](https://github.com/mozillascience/studyGroupLessons/blob/master/whereWeAre.geojson), see if there's one near you, or add your own by sending us a pull request (add yourself to `whereWeAre.geojson`, link required!), or open an issue and we'll add you.

+For help getting your longitude and lattitude pre-formatted in geojson, find yourself on [this awesome web app](http://dbsgeo.com/latlon/)

 ### What is a Study Group Lesson Like?

 A good study group lesson should be a tutorial that's *as hands on as possible* - an hour-long lecture just doesn't have the same effect.
 To create a successful tutorial, keep the following in mind: